Brazil's stadiums ready for World Cup soccer warm-up in June

 On Saturday, Rousseff kicked the first symbolic ball on the newly-laid pitch of the brand new Mane Garrincha National Stadium in the Brazilian capital of Brasilia, where Brazil will face Japan in the first game of the eight-nation Confederations Cup on June 15.

-At a cost 1.2 billion reais ($590.1 million), the colonnaded stadium is the most expensive of the 12 that Brazil is building for next year's 32-nation World Cup, and a prime candidate to become a white elephant in a city with no major soccer club.
+At a cost 1.2 billion reais, the colonnaded stadium is the most expensive of the 12 that Brazil is building for next year's 32-nation World Cup, and a prime candidate to become a white elephant in a city with no major soccer club.

 Yet some of its 309 toilets were not ready yet and flooded during a test game between two local teams that filled half the 71,000-seat stadium.
 Its big test will come next Sunday, May 26, when two of Brazil's top teams - Flamengo and Santos - will fill the venue for the opening of the Brazilian national league.